“The empires of the future are the empires of the mind.”

 Kanders Churchill Scholarship in Science Policy

 The Kanders Churchill Scholarship was created to address the growing divide between science and science policy.
-There are two Kanders Churchill Scholarships available each year.
+There are up to two Kanders Churchill Scholarships available each year, conditional upon funding.
 The Kanders Churchill Scholars will hold a bachelor’s degree (either as a major or minor concentration) in science, mathematics, or engineering, from any US college or university and will pursue a Master’s in Public Policy.
 There is no time limit since graduation for applicants for this award, but the citizenship requirement remains.

 Unlike the other Churchill Scholarships, there is no application to the Churchill Foundation.
 Instead, candidates state their interest in the Kanders Churchill Scholarship on their Cambridge application.
 Please indicate briefly on your Statement of Interest that you would like to be considered for this award.
 The next deadline is Wednesday 16 October, 2024, at 12noon your local time (same deadline as the Gates Cambridge Scholarship).